nmimusic/trademark_guideline/README.md

 (vi) It is clearly marked as a derivative work or is easily identifiable as such.

 ## Article 5
-For (iii) in article 3, when distributing unofficial binaries, only a version with the trademark removed is permitted, unless the NMI approves and accepts liability.
+For article 3, when distributing unofficial binaries, only a version with the trademark removed is permitted, unless the NMI approves and accepts liability.

 ## Article 6
 Non-Commercial use is defined as production and sale by individuals or amateur groups.
 Consideration for distribution of the Work may be received.
 The maximum amount of consideration is not defined.